 Founder and CEO

-He and his wife, Milissa, have seven children—all 10 years old and younger – and live in Carmel, Indiana.
-They are members of Harvest Bible Chapel North Indy.
+children—all 11 years old and younger – and live in Carmel, Indiana.
+They attend Harvest Bible

 Chief Financial Officer

-Executive Vice President - Investments
+Executive Vice President – Production / General Counsel

 Christopher J. Lukaart has served as Mainstreet's general counsel since 2008.
 In this role, he oversees and manages all legal affairs for Mainstreet.
 He is responsible for a wide range of legal issues that relate to Mainstreet's activities, operations and mission, including employment matters, government affairs, intellectual property matters, contract development and review, mergers and acquisitions, and real estate development.
 Mr. Lukaart is also responsible for the management and oversight of Mainstreet's outside legal service providers.